KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 10. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 11. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 12. Recommendation: Found `'node-fetch'` in file `node_helper.js`: Replace it with built-in fetch.
+13. Deprecated: Found `"lockfileVersion": 2` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-13. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+14. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-14. Recommendation: No ESLint configuration was found.
+15. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-RNV by bogenpirat](https://github.com/bogenpirat/MMM-RNV)